GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 **+f**:
     Specifies the desired label font, including size or color.
-See :doc:`pstext` for font names or numbers.
+See :doc:`text` for font names or numbers.
     The default font is given by :ref:`FONT_ANNOT_PRIMARY <FONT_ANNOT_PRIMARY>`.

 **+g**: